Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Large Hypergraph Decay Regime

 \subsection{Large hypergraph decay}

 We begin with the proof of the property that large hypergraph contributions decay fast in the whole high-temperature regime.
 Compared to the SK ($p=2$) model, the Gaussian trick (see \cite{DW21}*{Lemma 4.1}) for controlling the second moments of $\hat{Z}_N$ is not available any more due to the loss of quadratic features.
 Instead, we seek an integral approximation of the targeted discrete sum, then directly control the integral upper bound.
-We also obtain an interesting characterization of the critical temperature for the given spin glass model.